 Grade book policy

 In accordance with State Education Department requirements, each adjunct instructor must provide the Academic Affairs assistant with a copy of their course syllabus at the beginning of the semester.
 The syllabus must include an explanation of how the final course grade is to be calculated.
 At the end of the semester, adjuncts must submit a copy of their grade book or grade spreadsheet including the formula used to determine grades.
 This information is used only in the case that a student challenges a grade and the instructor is no longer available.

 Students, faculty, and staff are encouraged to contact the JCC Help Desk (716.338.1122 or JCCHelpDesk@mail.sunyjcc.edu) for general computing questions, computer lab reservations, office technical problems, or network emergencies.

 JCC tuition can be waived for adjuncts and their immediate family members.
 The number of credits of free tuition is equivalent to the total number of credit or contact hours that have been taught.
 Your credit is good for five years.
 SUNY also offers some partial tuition assistance if you are taking graduate courses within the SUNY system.

 The college receives FTE reimbursement for tutorial services provided to students.
-Each semester, the learning centers on both campuses submit records of tutorial hours, which are calculated into FTE's.
+Each semester, the learning centers on both campuses submit records of tutorial hours, which are calculated into FTEs.
 The time faculty spend tutoring students during office hours may also be submitted for reimbursement.
-A reminder — you may log any student you assist as long as your help is course or subject related.
-Forms should be turned into Carla Cummings at the end of each month.
-Download a tutor log form.
+You may log any student you assist as long as your help is course or subject related.